vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 Eventually we will add more instant-submit functions, but this one will be the default one.

 We need to initialize that command pool and fence in the upload context.
-In `init_structures()`, we will initialize the fence alongside the rendering fences that we have.
+In `init_sync_structures()`, we will initialize the fence alongside the rendering fences that we have.

 ```cpp